Chat with us

 • Scalable and Flexible: The system is designed to be flexible and is easily scalable.

-However, without proper lake data management and governance practices, a data lake can become disorganised and inefficient, often referred to as a data swamp.
+However, without proper lake data management and governance practices, a data lake can become disorganized and inefficient, often referred to as a data swamp.
 This is where data governance services come into play, ensuring data integrity, quality, and discoverability.

 Common Use Cases: